 To some, this may sound crazy; impossible even!
 The fact is though, since its inception in 1999, hundreds of thousands of people have been doing it each year.
 Copious amounts of writers from all over the world sit down and set out to write 50k words in one month.

 Not every novel is going to be the same length, and Nanowrimo knows that.
 They have chosen a number that is an average.
 For some, 50k words may only be half of a novel.
-For others, 50k is a good length to tell their story.
+For others, 50k is a perfect length to tell their story.

 A 50k word count goal is enough to be challenging while also being realistic for most people.